-- Build a shared vision/common framework that enables effective joint actions by involving stakeholders in designing the theory of change and a common basic architecture for the Program within which countries can focus on specific areas of national concern. - Allow for adaptive management, flexibility, political know-how, and understanding of different perspectives while acknowledging everyone's contributions, including through co-branding. - Address and design jointly a range of opportunities and themes to ensure engagement of diverse interest groups by finding common interests and a common language that cut across national and institutional borders. - Establish relationships with multiple stakeholders to build program support and facilitate political buy-in and ensure decision making does not come only from top-down approaches but is fed by bottom-up information.
-Identify public servants to champion/ serve as focal points to facilitate discussions. - Build strong working relationships that value and respect everyone's knowledge and inputs by fostering an environment of trust (building trust takes time, patience, and perseverance) and engagement within and between diverse stakeholder groups ensuring balance in gender, country representation, skills, and expertise.
+- Build a shared vision/common framework that enables effective joint actions by involving stakeholders in designing the theory of change and a common basic architecture for the Program within which countries can focus on specific areas of national concern. - Allow for adaptive management, flexibility, political know-how, and understanding of different perspectives while acknowledging everyone's contributions, including through co-branding. - Address and design jointly a range of opportunities and themes to ensure engagement of diverse interest groups by finding common interests and a common language that cut across national and institutional borders. - Establish relationships with multiple stakeholders to build program support and facilitate buy-in and ensure decision making does not come only from top-down approaches but is fed by bottomup information.
+Identify champions/ focal points to facilitate discussions. - everyone's knowledge and inputs by fostering an environment of trust (building trust takes time, patience, and perseverance) and engagement within and between diverse stakeholder groups ensuring balance in gender, country representation, skills, and expertise.
 Hold periodic physical, in-person meetings to strengthen relationships, and use technology to maintain ties (virtual meetings, WhatsApp groups, communities of practice, among others).